royru/website/content/gstell/installation.md

 1. Download the [extension](/public/assets/gstell-browser-extension-firefox-4.0.2.xpi).
 2. Go to `about:addons` and select the "Extensions" tab.
 Click on the "gear" icon, and select "Install Add-on From File...".

+> We experienced a bug with Firefox.
+Please send an email to [rutis@ifi.uzh.ch](mailto:rutis@ifi.uzh.ch) if you want to use Firefox so we can show you how to circument the bug.

 ## Native Application
 1. Download the application.
    - [Windows](https://context-electron-updater.vercel.app/download/exe)